-- (I) As of December 31, 2021 and 2020, the guarantee facilities extended by banks for customs and excise duties were NT\$215,000 thousand, and utilized facilities were NT\$63,000 thousand and NT13,000 thousand, respectively. - (II) The consolidated company purchased products of Beyond Innovation Technology Co., Ltd. (hereinafter referred to as Beyond Innovation) through a distributor in Taiwan.
-O2 Micro International Limited (hereinafter referred to as O2), a competitor of Beyond Innovation, states that such products infringe upon its patent rights in the United States, and therefore filed a civil lawsuit against three companies including the merged company in the Marshall Division, United States District Court for the Eastern District of Texas (hereinafter referred to as the United States District Court).
+- (I) As of December 31, 2022 and 2021, the guarantee facilities extended by banks for customs and excise duties were NT\$215,000 thousand, and utilized facilities were NT\$33,000 thousand and NT\$63,000 thousand, respectively. - (II) The Group purchased products of Beyond Innovation Technology Co., Ltd. (hereinafter referred to as Beyond Innovation) through a distributor in Taiwan.
+O2 Micro International Limited (hereinafter referred to as O2), a competitor of Beyond Innovation, states that such products infringe upon its patent rights in the United States, and therefore filed a civil lawsuit against three companies including the Group in the Marshall Division, United States District Court for the Eastern District of Texas (hereinafter referred to as the United States District Court).

 O2 withdrew all claims for monetary compensation against all defendants in the preceding civil lawsuit on April 24, 2006.
 The United States District Court subsequently rendered a first-instance judgment and injunction prohibiting the sale of the products to the United States on March 21, 2007.
-It also ruled that the attorneys' fees and litigation costs incurred in this lawsuit, totaling US\$2,268,402.22, should be borne jointly by the merged company, Beyond Innovation, and Lien Chang Electronic Enterprise Co., Ltd. After the defendants filed an appeal to the United States Court of Appeals for the Federal Circuit, the Federal Circuit issued a decision on April 3, 2008.
-It found the lower court's ruling, in which the defendants were found to be in violation of patent rights, did not meet requirements for legal proceedings and therefore reversed and remanded to the original court for retrial.
+It also ruled that the attorneys' fees and litigation costs incurred in this lawsuit, totaling US\$2,268,402.22, should be borne jointly by the Group, Beyond Innovation, and Lien Chang Electronic Enterprise Co., Ltd. After the defendants filed an appeal to the United States Court of Appeals for the Federal Circuit, the Federal Circuit issued a decision on April 3, 2008.
+It found the lower court's ruling, in which the defendants were found to violate patent rights, did not meet the requirements for legal proceedings and therefore reversed and remanded to the original court for retrial.
 As for the ruling regarding the litigation expenses, although it was not reviewed by the court of appeals, the reversal of the first-instance judgment means that the ruling has lost its basis and is therefore nullified.

 After the case was remanded to the United States District Court, the Court only reviewed the lawsuit between O2 and Beyond Innovation, and rendered a judgment on September 27, 2010, which found that although Beyond Innovation had infringed upon O2's patent rights, the infringement was not based on malicious intent.
-Beyond Innovation later filed an appeal and the United States Court of Appeals for the Federal Circuit (CAFC) rejected Beyond Innovation's appeal and affirmed the decision of the lower court on November 18,2011.
+Beyond Innovation later filed an appeal and the United States Court of Appeals for the Federal Circuit (CAFC) rejected Beyond Innovation's appeal and affirmed the decision of the lower court on November 18, 2011.

-The litigation between the merged company and O2 was separated from the aforementioned litigation between O2 and Beyond Innovation on July 21, 2009.
-However, the merged company has not yet received a notice of hearing from the US Court.
+The litigation between the Group and O2 was separated from the aforementioned litigation between O2 and Beyond Innovation on July 21, 2009.
+However, the Group has not yet received a notice of hearing from the US Court.

-The consolidated company was implicated by the use of Beyond Innovation's products, and after learning that Beyond Innovation's products involved in such disputes, we have switched to alternative materials that do not involve infringement disputes.
-According to the intellectual property right guarantee signed by the merged company and Beyond Innovation, Beyond Innovation shall bear all liabilities, losses, damages, costs, or other expenses incurred by the merged company as a result of the use of its products.
-As a result, Beyond Innovation shall bear the adjudication costs borne by the merged company.
-Therefore, the attorneys' fees and litigation costs incurred in the above patent litigation do not have a significant impact on the merged company's financial statements.
-The merged company recognized the aforementioned expenses in as expenses for the year in which they occurred based on fiscal conservatism.
+The Group was implicated by the use of Beyond Innovation's products, and after learning that Beyond Innovation's products were involved in such disputes, we have switched to alternative materials that do not involve infringement disputes.
+According to the intellectual property right guarantee signed by the Group and Beyond Innovation,

+Beyond Innovation shall bear all liabilities, losses, damages, costs, or other expenses incurred by the Group as a result of the use of its products.
+As a result, Beyond Innovation shall bear the adjudication costs borne by the Group.
+Therefore, the attorneys' fees and litigation costs incurred in the above patent litigation do not have a significant impact on the Group's financial statements.
+The Group recognized the aforementioned expenses in as expenses for the year in which they occurred based on fiscal conservatism.